nfcd/PyGeo/README.md

 **Note**: You will need a Python distribution to do the course.
 I recommend Anaconda.
 The preliminaries.pdf explains how to install Anaconda.

-**Acknowledgements**: Comments and corrections by Manuel David Soto Gonzalez, Wiktor Weibull, Lina Jonassen, and the PhDs who took the course greatly improved this content.
+**Acknowledgements**: Comments and corrections by Manuel David Soto Gonzalez, Wiktor Weibull, Aksel Hiorth, Lina Jonassen, and the PhDs who took the course greatly improved the course.

 Please send comments or questions to [nestor.cardozo@uis.no](mailto:nestor.cardozo@uis.no)